cmdr2/ec2-runner/README.md

 ## Usage strategy:
 1. `new-server.sh` - Start a new instance at the start of a new programming session
-2. `restart-server.sh` - Keep restarting the instance for tasks in that session:
+2. `restart-server.sh` - Keep restarting the instance for tasks in that session
 3. `kill-server.sh` - Stop the instance at the end of that session

 ## Useful combinations: